AndreasChristensen89/resto-booking-system/README.md

 - When calculating available seats the system assumes that closing time is on an full-hour mark.
 Does not calculate properly if e.g. 20:30 is the closing time
     No longer uses this feature.
 User is shown validation error in form and uses datetime to calculate available tables
 - Need to fix DeleteView and UpdateView to fit new app - turns out I needed to rename the folder where my templates were put in.
 It was still called "bookings", but is now called "reservations"
 - Same user can make many bookings at the same datetime - implemented a check for booking.author in all bookings and test for booking_start.
-Needed to adjust for length of returns as it always returns one conflicting, which is the booking being made, which is due to double-save
+Needed to adjust for length of returns as it always returns one conflicting, which is the booking being made, which is due to double-save.
+Used print to see the variables along the way
 - When running tests in booking.tests.py (python3 manage.py test bookings) it gives the following error:
 Creating test database for alias 'default'...
 /workspace/.pip-modules/lib/python3.8/site-packages/django/db/backends/postgresql/base.py:304: RuntimeWarning: Normally Django will use a connection to the 'postgres' database to avoid running initialization queries against the production database when it's not needed (for example, when running tests).
 Django was unable to create a connection to the 'postgres' database and will use the first PostgreSQL database instead.